Carer Support Payment

 If you are entitled to Carer Support Payment, your household will be exempt from the 'benefit cap' which limits the total weekly benefits that can be claimed.

-People living in Scotland, who are receiving Carer's Support Payment could also get an extra payment known as Carer's Allowance Supplement.
+People living in Scotland, who are receiving Carer's Support Payment will also get an extra payment known as Scottish Carer Supplement, it's a weekly payment of £11.70 and does not have any effect on other benefits.

 To be eligible for Carer Support Payment, you must provide care for someone who gets one of these disability benefits: